All right, news roundup and information overload hour.

 And you couldn't bring any more charges.

-Goes and everything that else that might have been criminal during that time period goes away.
+And everything else that might have been criminal during that time period goes away.

-Uh Hunter Biden's lawyer said, Well, that's not what we understand.
+Hunter Biden's lawyer said, well, that's not what we understand.

-And to that point, the judge intervenes and says, you know what, here's the problem from a due process standpoint.
+And at that point, the judge intervenes and says, you know what, here's the problem from a due process standpoint.

 So I'm not accepting this plea.